SimchaTeich/Cloud_computing_course/Assignment1/Task2/README.md

 ![](img/00%20-%20instruction's%20illustration.png)

 ## Implementation
-First of all, I edited the Security Group and replaced port 3000 with port 3001.
-The reason for hiding 3000 is because it will be an internal self-using API, while the application itself will (now) run on port 3001.
+First of all, I edited the Security Group.

 ![](img/01%20-%20the%20edited%20security%20group.png)

 Next, I set up the API for the HTTP server on port 3001.
-Its job now is to list what the internal API is in a nice way for the user.
-The code can be found in the [myWebServer](./myWebServer/) folder
+You can find it in [myWebServer](./myWebServer/) folder

+Then, I create the [index.html](./myWebServer/index.html) file.
+Also in [myWebServer](./myWebServer/) folder.

+When I tried to browse the site, I ran into a CORS problem.
+And so I also fix it in [./myAPI/index.js](./myAPI/index.js).

-To run the web server, first you need to make sure that [./myAPI/index.js](./myAPI/index.js) is also running (this is exactly the same version of code from [Task 1](../Task1/)).
-After that, enter the folder where the web server is located, take care of the dependencies and run it with the following commands:
+To run the web server, first you need to make sure that [./myAPI/index.js](./myAPI/index.js) is also running.
+After that, enter the [myWebServer](./myWebServer/) folder where the web server is located, take care of the dependencies and run it with the following commands:

 ```
 npm i express